danangharissetiawan/darisset.site/quick_start.rst

 Settings
 ********

-The default language for this Project is **English**, and we use internatinalization to translate the text into Catalan.
+The default language for this Project is **English**, and we use internatinalization to translate the text into Indonesia.

 If you want to change the translation language, or include a new one, you just need to modify the **LANGUAGES** variable in the file *settings/base.py*.
 The language codes that define each language can be found |codes_link|.